smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 ```swift
 sdlManager.streamManager.touchManager.touchEventDelegate = self
 ```
+@![android, javaSE, javaEE]
+`// TODO - Add any more documentation to the description if needed and a code example` !@

 !!!
 IMPORTANT
 The view passed from the following callbacks are dependent on using the built-in focusable item manager to send haptic rects.
 See [supporting haptic input](Video Streaming for Navigation Apps/Supporting Haptic Input) "Automatic Focusable Rects" for more information.
 !!!

+@![android, javaSE, javaEE]
+`// TODO - Make sure the IMPORTANT block is necessary for andorid if not wrap it in an iOS tag` !@

 The following callbacks are provided:

+@![iOS]
 ##### Objective-C
 ```objc
 - (void)touchManager:(SDLTouchManager *)manager didReceiveSingleTapForView:(nullable UIView *)view atPoint:(CGPoint)point;